Competing the ‘golden tablets’ of the

 apart from the place-making of the paleoscientists-and

-vanished continent in the occult imaginary.
-For the Theosophist, Atlantis had
+continent in the occult imaginary.
+For the Theosophist, Atlantis had long

-long existed, from the very origins of Lemuria, as a province of that
+existed, from the very origins of Lemuria, as a province of that continent.
+And

-continent.
-And yet, unlike Lemuria, "the dream of the scientists,"
+yet, unlike Lemuria, "the dream of the scientists," Atlantis did not

-Atlantis did not have science's blessing, and not least of the Theosophist's
+have science's blessing, and not least of the Theosophist's missions is to

-missions is to rehabilitate this mystical land which was responsible for
+rehabilitate this mystical land which was responsible for nurturing the

-nurturing the "veritable and complete human races the Fourth and the
+"veritable and complete human races the Fourth and the Fifth.""

-denied, when not confused with Lemuria and other departed Continents, because,
+confused with Lemuria and other departed Continents, because, perhaps, Lemuria

-perhaps, Lemuria is half the creation of Modern Science, and has, therefore, to
+is half the creation of Modern Science, and has, therefore, to be believed in;

-be believed in; while Plato's Atlantis is regarded by most of the Scientists as
+while Plato's Atlantis is regarded by most of the Scientists as a dream.

-a dream.
-Similarly, Scott-Elliot noted in 1904, "Although the lost
+Similarly, Scott-Elliot noted in 1904, "Although the lost continent of

-continent of Atlantis has so far received scant recognition from the world of
+Atlantis has so far received scant recognition from the world of science, the

-science, the general consensus of opinion has for long pointed to the
+general consensus of opinion has for long pointed to the existence, at some

 This, too, accounts for Lemuria's